 Delaying methane regulations in Alberta means delaying much needed job opportunities.

-Today we relased our new report DON'T DELAY - Methane Emission Restrictions Mean Immediate Jobs in Alberta (available for download below)
+On July 5th we relased our report DON'T DELAY - Methane Emission Restrictions Mean Immediate Jobs in Alberta (available for download below)

 The methane busting business is a growth industry.
 Experience in American states where the oil-and-gas sector is required to reduce methane emissions is that regulations have led to the creation of new good jobs and economic opportunities.
 These jobs are well paid and include work in engineering, manufacturing, surveying, and administration.